-I was having a clear out of old paperwork recently in anticipation of the incoming GDPR legislation when I came across a poem I wrote in 2005 that I had completely forgotten about.
-Having found it, I remembered with extraordinary clarity why I’d written it.
-Like all entrepreneurs, I had many dark days when I wondered a) why I was doing whatever it was that I was doing and b) how I was going to look after my staff, family and friends.
+When I was having a clear out of old paperwork recently in anticipation of the incoming GDPR legislation, I came across a long forgotten poem I had written in 2005.
+Upon re-reading it, I remembered with extraordinary clarity why I’d written it.
+Like all entrepreneurs, I have had many dark days when I wondered a) why I was doing whatever it was that I was doing and b) how I was going to look after my staff, family and friends.
 Continue reading

 So what’s it like to engage and work with Philip?

 Firstly Philip passionately believes in having a plan.
 Typically this comes in two stages: